-So, there you have it: the Hierarchy of Evidence.
+So there you have it: the Hierarchy of Evidence.
 All of these methods have been used to determine the truth, but not everything can be put into a laboratory or made into an experiment.
-Sure, parts of certain things can be tested, but sometimes one has to rely on mathematics to come to a conclusion or extrapolation.
+Sure, parts of certain things can be tested, but sometimes one has to rely on mathematics or extrapolation to come to a conclusion.
 Let’s face it; Einstein’s theory of Relativity could not be tested in a double blind study.
 Mathematically it was sound, given the premise, but to truly test it, its predictions had to be tested.

 You see, Einstein described gravitation quite differently from his predecessors.
 He said that space was curved near a mass, and the greater the mass, the more pronounced the curvature of space around it.
 Thus his theory predicted that as the sun passes through the heavens (actually we’re moving, but “relatively” speaking, the sun appears to be moving), the light from stars should be seen along that curvature of space, thus appearing closer to the sun than they actually are.
 The only problem is that we can’t see the light from stars when the sun is out – with one exception: during a total eclipse.
 So in 1919, during a total eclipse, photographs showed that Einstein was correct; hence his theory “proved” to be sound.